 - A name, designation, reachable phone number and email address must be stated for each of the contacts provided

 - NiRA sends the letter to NITDA for verification and approval.

-It should take about 1 week for your domain to be registered and activated.
+It should take between 1-3 weeks for your domain to be registered and activated.